unboxed/unboxed.co/source/the-unboxed-way/team-communication-toolkit.html.md

 ![Google Drive for storing project files and documents](https://s3-eu-west-1.amazonaws.com/unboxed-web-image-uploader/78dac7f96278a02d9c443e4c88c49125.png)

+*Google Drive for storing project files and documents*

 ## Trello

 For every project, an online project management board is created, usually [Trello](https://trello.com/) or [Pivotal Tracker](https://www.pivotaltracker.com/), to keep track of progress.
 Each task assigned to a card, with each card assigned to the team members working on this task.

 ![A Trello project board to track progress](https://s3-eu-west-1.amazonaws.com/unboxed-web-image-uploader/49546ac89e7f8e4d8204d07554b3fa36.png)

+*A Trello project board to track progress*

 ## Appear.in

 When one or more members of the team may be working off-site or remotely, we use video conferencing tools such as [Google Hangouts](https://hangouts.google.com/) or [Appear.in](https://appear.in/) for daily standup and catch up conversations.

 ![A remote team standup](https://s3-eu-west-1.amazonaws.com/unboxed-web-image-uploader/dc0667c729768429304a01da53a0523d.png)

+*A remote team standup*